1949 Cleveland Indians season

-The 1949 Cleveland Indians season was the 49th in franchise history.
+The 1949 season was the 49th season in the history of the Cleveland Indians.
 The club entered the season as the defending World Champions.
 On March 5, 1949, Indians minority owner Bob Hope donned a Cleveland Indians uniform and posed with manager Lou Boudreau and vice president Hank Greenberg as the World Series champions opened spring training camp in Tucson, Arizona.